Country Guide · Updated June 2026

 Best Forex Brokers in France 2026

-France is one of the largest retail forex markets in the EU, with the AMF (Autorité des marchés financiers) actively supervising the sector and maintaining a public blacklist of unauthorised providers.
+France is the second-largest economy in the EU and one of the most active retail forex markets in Europe.
+The AMF (Autorité des marchés financiers) supervises the sector with some of the strictest advertising and bonus restrictions in the EU.
 We tested 24 EU-regulated brokers and ranked them using a France-weighted scoring model that prioritises regulation (30%), fees (25%), platforms (15%), execution (10%), instruments (10%), support (5%), and education (5%).

 Quick Answer

 Pepperstone is the best forex broker in France for 2026, scoring 9.3/10 on our France-weighted model.
-It operates under an EU licence with passporting rights into France, offers raw spreads from 0.0 pips with zero minimum deposit, and supports MT4, MT5, cTrader, and TradingView.
+It offers raw spreads from 0.0 pips, zero minimum deposit, BaFin regulation passported into France, and four platforms including cTrader and TradingView.

-Based on independent testing of 24 EU-regulated brokers, weighted for factors that matter most to French traders: regulatory strength, cost, and platform quality.
+Based on independent testing of 24 EU-regulated brokers, weighted for factors that matter most to French traders: regulatory safety, cost, and platform quality.

 ESMA Risk Warning